jobermue/huffman/README.md

 | pasim   | TBA   | TBA     | TBA  |
 | aiT     | TBA   | TBA     | TBA  |
 | patmos  | TBA   | TBA     | TBA  |

+## Summary

+As the figures above show, applying a single-path generator decreases the WCET, but also reduces the variance of the execution times, which makes it more predictable.

 # Problem 2: WCET-Oriented Programming